paritytech/polkadot-sdk/bridges/snowbridge/pallets/outbound-queue-v2/runtime-api/README.md

 Provides an API:

 - to generate merkle proofs for outbound messages
-- calculate delivery fee for delivering messages to Ethereum
+- dry run the xcm to get a message structure to execute on Ethereum